softwareunderground/getting-started/README.md

 3) Edit this README document, sign your name at the bottom!
   (pic of where to click for edit and where to put your name)

-4) Commit changes with short summary of your change (in this case, change can be "added name Rosay2109") git pull (always pull when you're    editing previous code), git push
+4) Commit changes with short summary of your change (in this case, topic can be "added name Rosay2109").
+Normally, you then do: git pull (always pull when you're editing previous code), git push.
+In this case, editing on GitHub you don't need to.
   (pic of where to click for each of these)

+5) Create a Pull Request.
+You will be redirect directly to the Pull Request form, where you give the information of the changes to the code.
+(Pic of where to do this)

+---

 Swung site link for support: